emrebasaranCE/jenknis_lab_1/README.md

 We create new Dockerfile for fedora container at `fedora/Dockerfile` and we update our docker-compose file for remote-host container.

+After editing Dockerfile in fedora file path, we can creat a ssh key using:

+    ssh-keygen -t rsa -m PEM -f remote-key

 If you guys counter any error that stops jenkins container running, this might be because of the jenkins doesn't have rights to write onto the file `jenkins_home`.
 So to solve this we basicly use this command:

     sudo chown -R 1000:1000 ./jenkins_home